eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 $$\beta_4 = a_1 \times a_2 \times a_3 \times a_4$$
 </p>

-Which could be done with only as many products as there are elements in the array.
+This could be done with as many products as there are elements in the array.

 <p style="text-align: center">